 The swagger of Straw and Rifkind show us how easily the power elite work the system for the benefit of the few, themselves included.
 For a fat fee they will alter well discussed and debated company law and regulation, there to protect the public in general and consumer in particular.
 As MPs they are willing to alter or remove rules that govern business practice, ethics and profits.

 To many people Straw is a discredited politician solely for his part in sending troops into Iraq on the basis of faked evidence and hyperbole.
-They see him as a war criminal, and indeed by every tenet of the Nuremberg Rules of War he is exactly that.
-Like Bush and Blair, Straw was determined to teach democracy to Iraqis even if he had to shoot every damn one of them.
 Where Straw differs from Rifkind is in Rifkind’s antagonism to the invasion of Iraq.
 In the case of both men, however, they show us how idealism and fairness is so easily debauched by power and the lure of Mammon.

 Whatever good work Rifkind and Straw accomplished in their long political careers, and the curious will find good work done by both, is wiped out in a single day by a serious error of judgement.
 The error was hubris and greed.

 Unfortunately the joke is on us.
-Both retire to do as much reading and walking as they like, done on fat pensions.
+Both retire to do as much reading and walking as they like on fat pensions.
 They can say with a satisfied smile, “Hey, at least I get paid for this.”